DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_results.md

 ### Case studies

 In previous tests, this section was called 'Local Impact,' and people expected ways to reach out to their local political units, or ways to get engaged.
-This was far more than the actual content in that section, and so we tested a scoped-down word so as not to over-promise.
+This was far more than the actual content in that section, and so we tested a scoped-down word so as not to over-promise (and then disappoint).

-The expectations with the words 'case studies' were closer to our results, but still broader than we'd like.
-They do have in common the idea that this is where real-world extractive stories might be, but there is a tendency to expect the case studies to be about how USEITI data is being used, rather than what we actually have, which is just generally how extractives impact communities.
+The expectations with the words 'case studies' were closer to our intended scope, but still returned a wider interpretation on potential content than we'd like.
+The responses do tend to have in common the idea that 'case studies' is where real-world extractive stories might be; this is good.
+However, there is a tendency to expect the case studies to be about how USEITI data is being used, rather than what we actually have, which is just generally how extractives impact communities.
 Perhaps this is close enough.

 - _How the data is being used in the real world, how it being implemented in policy._